mahitagona/aspen/README.md

 ```

 ###Unittests
-Unitests are maintained in `tests` directory and can be run individually once the above instructions are followed to setup the virtualenv.
+Unit tests are maintained in `tests` directory and can be run individually once the above instructions are followed to setup the virtualenv.